nkhn-nl/Defrauder/README.md

 defrauder -d example.com -o results.txt -t 40
 ```

-This command will generate domain variations for `example.com`, check which ones are live, and save the results to `results.txt`.
+This command will generate domain variations for `example.com`, check which ones are live, and save the results to `defrauder_result.txt`.

 ## How It Works